Mourning a Miscarriage

 Author

 Rabbi Berkowitz lives in Jerusalem where she performs bat and bar mitzvah ceremonies for people from all over the world and is part-time development director at Kehilat Kol HaNeshama.
 The author of Taking the Plunge: A Practical and Spiritual Guide to the Mikveh and many articles, she has taught Judaism and Spiritual Care at a variety of colleges in Israel and the US.
 Miriam is one of Israel’s first certified hospital chaplains and co-founder of Kashouvot: Center for Spiritual Care in Israel.
-She also creates hand-made ceramic Judaica and is completing the Israeli tour guide course. www.ravmiriam.com
+She also creates hand-made ceramic Judaica and is a licensed Israeli tour guide. www.ravmiriam.com

 View all posts